SitemapKlarity storyJoin usMedicationServiceAbout us

 Prozac reviews — what patients say

 If you’re considering taking Prozac for anxiety, OCD, or depression, you’re probably interested in what real people have to say about it.
-Reading the positive and negative experiences of others can help you make a decision about the best next step for you.
-Keep reading to see what people have to say.

 Prozac for depression reviews

-A reviewer named Dawn wrote the following on drugs.com, “I’ve been on it for a little over 2 months now, and I feel amazing.
+A reviewer named Dawn wrote on drugs.com, “I’ve been on it for a little over 2 months now, and I feel amazing.
 I’m sleeping better, not emotional eating.
 I’m happier, I haven’t cried except tears of joy because of how ALIVE I finally feel again.
 I feel like, for the longest time, I’ve been in this dark hole, just seeing the sun occasionally, but now I can feel the warmth of the sun kissing my skin….
 I feel everything again.
 I’m also doing things I used to love that I eventually stopped doing when I was in my dark place.
 My kids are happy to have their mom back!
 I highly recommend this.
 Prozac saved my life.”

-Also, on drugs.com, a reviewer named Kate wrote, “Prozac made my depression significantly worse.
+Also on drugs.com, a reviewer named Kate wrote, “Prozac made my depression significantly worse.
 I had never been suicidal and it made me have those thoughts which was terrifying for me.
 Luckily I was able to identify that this was unusual and had to stop the medication.
 I felt so much better after stopping, now I want to try a different medication but I am worried.”

 On Reddit.com, xxnata1i3xx shared, “I’ve been on Prozac for years.
 It’s made it possible to function.
 It allows me to be aware of what’s happening around me.
 It gets me out of bed.
 It restores my survival instinct.
 I owe it my life.”